max-talanov/1/affective_computing_course/neuromodulation.md

 ### Frontal cortex

-"The executive function of the frontal lobes involve the ability to recognize future consequences resulting from current actions, to choose between good and bad actions (or better and best), override and suppress socially unacceptable responses, and determine similarities and differences between things or events.
+"The executive function of the frontal lobes involves the ability to recognize future consequences resulting from current actions, to choose between good and bad actions (or better and best), override and suppress socially unacceptable responses, and determine similarities and differences between things or events.
-The frontal lobes also play an important part in retaining longer term memories which are not task-based.
+The frontal lobes also play an important part in retaining longer-term memories which are not task-based.
 These are often memories associated with emotions derived from input from the brain's limbic system.
 The frontal lobe modifies those emotions to generally fit socially acceptable norms."

 ## Role of Noradrenaline, Dopamine and  Serotonin